tidy-finance/website/docs/33_size_and_portfolio_building.md

 ## Size distribution

 Before we build our size portfolios, we investigate the distribution of the variable *firm size*.
 Visualizing the data is a valuable starting point to understand the input to the analysis.
-The figure below shows the fraction of total market capitalization concentrated in the largest firm.
+The figure below shows you the fraction of total market capitalization concentrated in the largest firm.
 To produce this graph, we create monthly indicators that track whether a stock belongs to the largest x% of the firms by setting the indicator's value to one.
 Then, we aggregate the firms within each bucket and compute the buckets' share of total market capitalization.

 The figure shows that the largest 1% of firms cover up to 50% of the total market capitalization, and holding just the 25% largest firms in the CRSP universe essentially replicates the market portfolio.
 The size distribution means that the largest firms of the market dominate many small firms whenever we use value-weighted benchmarks.